New Brain Stimulation Approach May Help Severe Mental Illness

 One newer technique is called deep electrical brain stimulation or DBS.
 DBS involves implanting electrodes in certain parts of the brain.
 It’s used to treat movement disorders such as Parkinson’s disease, epilepsy, behavioral disorders, chronic pain, Tourette’s syndrome, headaches and eating disorders.

-Soon, DBS may be used ease more severe mental illnesses.
+Soon, DBS may be used to ease more severe mental illnesses.
 A very small study found that DBS can improve brain functions related to self-control and mental flexibility, according to a study published in Nature Biomedical Engineering.

 “Many people dealing with mental illnesses, particularly depression, a get stuck in a thought pattern,” says Bernard Kaminetsky, MD, medical director, MDVIP.
 “And addictions tend to distort your thoughts.
-If DBS helps either or both conditions, we’ve made huge progress.”
+If DBS helps in either or both conditions, we’ve made huge progress.”

 Massachusetts General Hospital (Mass General) researchers conducted a pilot study consisting of 21 patients with epilepsy who were undergoing brain surgery to place hundreds of electrodes throughout the brain to pinpoint seizures.
 At this point, University Minnesota Medical School (U of M) researchers began collaborating with Mass General to stimulate the specific region of the brain responsible for cognitive control called the internal capsule.

-The internal capsule was stimulated with small amounts of electrical energy to see if affected cognitive control, possibly shifting thought and behavioral patterns – a impairment found in most mental illnesses.
+The internal capsule was stimulated with small amounts of electrical energy to see if it affected cognitive control, possibly shifting thought and behavioral patterns – an impairment found in most mental illnesses.
 Stimulation was delivered when needed, as opposed to continuously or at random intervals.
 Boosts of stimulation were given if a patient struggled on a laboratory test of cognitive control.
 Algorithms were developed to help researchers track patients’ ability to control cognitive actions and brain activity after stimulation.

 Here’s what they found: